chimaobionwuka/Crazy-Eights-Game/readMe.txt

 Finally there is the clearRefresh() method which is invoked in the case that playAgain = 1, and it clears the computer and player decks entirely, shuffles the cards again witht the shuffles method, resets the faceup to a new card within this shuffled method, and redeals cards to both decks.

-I resubmitted the asignment on 4/6/22 and did a few bug fixes and implemented a correct working computer crazy 8 function.
+I did a few bug fixes and implemented a correct working computer crazy 8 function.
 I was unable to fix the random index error that occured sometimes after ending the game, even after adding certain safeguards namely (if playAgain() =!
 2) everywhere which was supposed to stop all print statements and actions if the player chose to end the game.
 As of now this is the only bug that I am aware of.